Updated on May 3, 2022

 Treatments Offered by Optometrists

 Most people visit an optometrist for their annual comprehensive eye exam.
-Optometrists:
+Optometrists do the following:

 • Provide and update contact lens and eyeglass prescriptions